John E. Jones III: Political career

-Federal judge
+Federal judicial service

 Jones was appointed to fill a vacancy on the United States District Court for the Middle District of Pennsylvania by President George W. Bush in February 2002.
 He was unanimously confirmed by the U.S. Senate on July 30 and was commissioned on August 2.
 He became Chief Judge on June 1, 2020.
-Before the Kitzmiller decision, he was rumored to be among the top choices for nomination to the US Supreme Court.

 Bair v.
 Shippensburg (2003)

 In 2003, Jones heard the case of Shippensburg University students Walt Bair and Ellen Wray, who sued the school in an effort to stop enforcing a speech code.
-The speech code banned all "acts of intolerance" including racist, sexist and homophobic speech.
-Jones ruled against the university, explaining that while the code was well intentioned, it went too far in regulating speech.
+The speech code banned all "acts of intolerance" including racist, sexist, and homophobic speech.
+Jones ruled against the university, explaining that while the code had good intentions, it went too far in regulating speech.
 Jones issued an order that prohibited Shippensburg from enforcing four provisions of the Student Code of Conduct.
 Jones found that the government may not prohibit speech based solely on the impact it will have on the listener.